For daily wit & wisdom, sign up for the Almanac newsletter.

 When do you plant flowers in the garden?
 It depends!
 Is it a perennial flower, annual flower, or bulb?
 Is it frost-sensitive or not?
-As with vegetables, there’s a right and a wrong time to plant your favorite flowers.
-See our When to Plant Flowers charts with information on when to start seeds and when transplant young plants outdoors.
+As with vegetables, there’s a right and a wrong time to plant your beloved blooms.
+Here’s when to start seeds and when transplant young plants outdoors.

 Different plants need a different amount of lead time before they are ready to transplant into the garden.
 Starting too soon can result in a weak, lanky plant, while starting too late can give you one that is just not ready for the outside world—both will struggle to survive!
 Here’s what you should take into consideration before planting.

 Before you even think of starting seeds, you need to know your area’s spring (and fall) frost dates.
 Planting schedules like the one below or our Vegetable Planting Calendar rely on frost dates to determine when it’s safest to ultimately plant outdoors, since young plants are more susceptible to a freeze.

 Perennials are plants that are capable of surviving two or more years.
 While they may die back to the ground in winter, their roots survive underground and produce new foliage as the increased light and warmth of spring arrives.
 Most perennials will bloom in the same year that they are planted, while others may need to spend time becoming established first (particularly if planted later in the growing season).